AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 > **Check:** Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?

+<a name="demo6"></a>
-## Independent Practice: jQuery + Conditionals (20 min)
+## Demo: jQuery + Conditionals (10 min)

-- If something is true, do one thing.
+If something is true, do one thing.
 If it is not, do something else.
 This type of logic or statement is a condition.
-- Example:
+In JavaScript (and coding in general) you'll need to make comparisons all the time:

+- Is a user logged in?
+- Has the user chosen three or more colors?
+- Is the password correct?
+- Does a user have enough money in their bank account? etc.

+Here's an example:

 ```javascript
 if (age > 65) {